component-driven/component-driven-development/src/exercises/2-2-Flexible_component/Readme.md

 ### The task

-1. Add an option to render close button (`×`) at the top of the dialog.
+1. Add an option to render close button (`×`) in the top rigth corner of the dialog.
 On click it should close the dialog without submitting the form.
 2. Add an option to show a semitransparent backdrop that also should close the dialog on click.
 3. Add an option to add a “Cancel” button that’s displayed after the the submit button.
 On click it should close the dialog without submitting the form.